On the space of null geodesics of a spacetime: the compact case, Engel geometry and retrievability: Introduction

 Corollary \ref{cor: LocalDiffeo} deals with the relation between the Cartan and Lorentz prolongations, and opens the interesting question of the relation between the several Engel manifolds having the same Cartan deprolongation.

 \textbf{Acknowledgments: } We are indebted to Francisco Presas for proposing the ideas that led to this work and for his invaluable comments.
-We also thank the anonymous referee who pointed out the reference \cite{Mitsumatsu} to us.
+We also thank Miguel Sánchez Caja for his interest in this project.